osa-ora/simple_java_maven/README.md

 ## 6) Using Tekton Pipeline

 Similar to what we did in Jenkins we can build the pipeline using TekTon.
-To do this we need to start by installing the SonarQube Tekton task and Slcak notification task using the following commands:
+To do this we need to start by installing the SonarQube Tekton task and Slack notification task using the following commands:

 ```
 oc project cicd